bearstampede/learn/README.md

 learn
 ================

-__This is a project aims to help make the classes that I take easier to understand and learn from, offering a students perspective to other students.__
+__A project that aims to help make the classes that I took easier to understand and learn from, offering a student's perspective to other students.__